leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 14. You are to ensure the Head Office cannot be used as transit between any other Service Provider attached sites.
 Explain how you have achieved this.
 15. You are to ensure end to end connectivity between the HO user VLANs and Liverpool and Fulham sites.
 Provide evidence of this.

+### Security

-Security The customer has asked you to consider security.
-16. Anti spoof (URPF or ACL) not break Asymmetric traffic 17.
-You are to choose at least two additional security features that should be deployed on the  WAN routers (not related to VTY or console passwords)?
+The customer has asked you to consider security.
+16. Anti spoof (URPF or ACL) not break Asymmetric traffic
+17. You are to choose at least two additional security features that should be deployed on the  WAN routers (not related to VTY or console passwords)?
 Explain your choices.

+## Deliverables
-Deliverables Provide the following documents and evidence.
-Ensure your work adheres to the marking rubric. a) Deliverable – LAN design (25%) 1.
-Describe the LAN design, giving a broad overview of how the design works and meets the  customer requirements.
-2. Provide detail of how the chosen features work, paying careful attention to answer the  customer questions in red within the customer specifications above.
+Provide the following documents and evidence.
+Ensure your work adheres to the marking rubric.

+### Deliverable – LAN design (25%)
+  - Describe the LAN design, giving a broad overview of how the design works and meets the  customer requirements.
+  - Provide detail of how the chosen features work, paying careful attention to answer the  customer questions in red within the customer specifications above.
 Supply tables and  diagrams as requested.
-3. Supporting references.
-Include in text referencing and a table of references. b) Deliverable – WAN design (25%) 1.
-Describe the WAN design, giving a broad overview of how the design works and meets the  customer requirements.
-2. Provide detail of how the chosen features work, paying careful attention to answer the  customer questions in red within the customer specifications above.
+  -  Supporting references.
+Include in text referencing and a table of references.

+### Deliverable – WAN design (25%)
+  - Describe the WAN design, giving a broad overview of how the design works and meets the  customer requirements.
+  - Provide detail of how the chosen features work, paying careful attention to answer the  customer questions in red within the customer specifications above.
 Supply tables and  diagrams as requested.
-3. Supporting references.
-Include in text referencing and a table of references. c) Deliverable – LAN Logical topology diagram (5%) You are to provide a LAN logical topology diagram that includes the following: 1.
-Access, distribution, core and WAN edge intermediary devices 2.
-VLANs / Network addressing 3.
-Port numbering for infrastructure links (not access ports).
-4. Routing domains / Autonomous systems / Areas 5.
-Default gateways, Virtual IPs 6.
-Show traffic flows (primary / backup paths) If needed the diagram can be split into multiple parts.
-The diagram must be separate to the supplied  packet tracer or VIRL configuration (though packet tracer or VIRL can be used as the basis). d) Deliverable – WAN Logical topology diagram (5%) You are to provide a WAN logical topology diagram that includes the following: 1.
-Distribution layer, WAN edge, Service provider, Liverpool, Fulham 2.
-Interface / port assignment 3.
-Network addressing 4.
-Routing domains / Autonomous systems / Areas 5.
-Any relevant feature information (e.g. BGP attributes) 6.
-Show traffic flows (primary / backup paths) If needed the diagram can be split into multiple parts.
-The diagram must be separate to the supplied  packet tracer or VIRL configuration (though packet tracer or VIRL can be used as the basis). e) Deliverable – LAN Working Configuration (15%) You are to provide a working proof of concept lab within packet tracer.
-1. Include all access, distribution and core switches.
-2. Include the WAN edge routers, however BGP configuration is not required on these within  Packet Tracer.
-3. Ensure all specified technologies and features (including specified security features) are  configured correctly and working.
-4. Provide testing output as supporting evidence (e.g. output of relevant show commands) for  each feature.
+  - Supporting references.
+Include in text referencing and a table of references.

+### Deliverable – LAN Logical topology diagram (5%)
+  You are to provide a LAN logical topology diagram that includes the following:
+  - Access, distribution, core and WAN edge intermediary devices
+  - VLANs / Network addressing
+  - Port numbering for infrastructure links (not access ports).
+  - Routing domains / Autonomous systems / Areas
+  - Default gateways, Virtual IPs
+  - Show traffic flows (primary / backup paths)
+    If needed the diagram can be split into multiple parts.
+The diagram must be separate to the supplied  packet tracer or VIRL configuration (though packet tracer or VIRL can be used as the basis).

+### Deliverable – WAN Logical topology diagram (5%)
+  You are to provide a WAN logical topology diagram that includes the following:
+  - Distribution layer, WAN edge, Service provider, Liverpool, Fulham
+  - Interface / port assignment
+  - Network addressing
+  - Routing domains / Autonomous systems / Areas
+  - Any relevant feature information (e.g. BGP attributes)
+  - Show traffic flows (primary / backup paths)
+    If needed the diagram can be split into multiple parts.
+The diagram must be separate to the supplied  packet tracer or VIRL configuration (though packet tracer or VIRL can be used as the basis).

+### Deliverable – LAN Working Configuration (15%)
+  You are to provide a working proof of concept lab within packet tracer.
+  - Include all access, distribution and core switches.
+  - Include the WAN edge routers, however BGP configuration is not required on these within Packet Tracer.
+  - Ensure all specified technologies and features (including specified security features) are  configured correctly and working.
+  - Provide testing output as supporting evidence (e.g. output of relevant show commands) for  each feature.
 Note: Due to the number of devices you are requested to use packet tracer.
 Due to packet Tracer limitations, some features may not be available or work as intended.
-If you have specified any such  features in your design you are to provide the configuration of the feature separately.  f) Deliverable – WAN Working Configuration (15%) You are to provide a working proof of concept lab within GNS3 (portable project) 1.
-Include all routers for the HO LAN, Provider edge, Liverpool, Fulham 2.
-The HO LAN WAN edge distribution switches are to be included (to source the HO LAN  networks) however as GNS3 is resource intensive (CPU, mem) the following option can be  implemented to help minimise resource use.
+If you have specified any such features in your design you are to provide the configuration of the feature separately.

+### Deliverable – WAN Working Configuration (15%)
+You are to provide a working proof of concept lab within GNS3 (portable project)
+- Include all routers for the HO LAN, Provider edge, Liverpool, Fulham
+- The HO LAN WAN edge distribution switches are to be included (to source the HO LAN  networks) however as GNS3 is resource intensive (CPU, mem) the following option can be  implemented to help minimise resource use.
 HO LAN Can be simulated with a single device that uses loopbacks to source the HO LAN networks as  required.
 Make sure these match any summary addresses you may already have created  within the HO LAN design.
 See appendix.
-3. Ensure all specified technologies and features (including specified security features) are  configured correctly and working.
-4. Provide testing output as supporting evidence (e.g. output of relevant show commands) for  each feature.
-5. While the service provider core is stated as running MPLS, you do not need to provide any  MPLS configuration. g) Deliverable - Time sheeting To ensure accurate billing you have been asked to record the time you spend on each activity,  including date, length of time and a brief description of the activity.  h) Deliverable – Grade your work You are to review the marking rubric against your work and provide a grade on a scale from F to A+  for each item.
+- Ensure all specified technologies and features (including specified security features) are  configured correctly and working.
+- Provide testing output as supporting evidence (e.g. output of relevant show commands) for  each feature.
+- While the service provider core is stated as running MPLS, you do not need to provide any  MPLS configuration.

+### Deliverable - Time sheeting
+To ensure accurate billing you have been asked to record the time you spend on each activity,  including date, length of time and a brief description of the activity.

+###  Deliverable – Grade your work
+You are to review the marking rubric against your work and provide a grade on a scale from F to A+  for each item.